Woodall services

 Woodall services is a motorway service station on the M1 motorway in Rotherham close to Sheffield in England.
 It lies between junctions 30 and 31.
 It was opened in 1968 by Trust House Forte but was renamed Welcome Break after the takeover of the company.
 It takes its name from the nearby village of Woodall.

+History

+The contract awarded to Forte on Tuesday 29 June 1965, to open in autumn 1968.
+The site opened around July 1968.

+Incidents

+On 18 January 1986 Millwall F.C. fans, heading south, met Newcastle United F.C. fans, travelling north.
+The Millwall fans had been visiting Sunderland.
+47 Millwall fans were arrested.
+The Newcastle United fans were returning from a QPR match.
+One Millwall fan attacked with a Stanley knife, and stole the victim's wallet, who was taken to Rotherham General Hospital.

 Facilities

+The site is in Harthill with Woodall.